Nurse Practitioner and Physician Assistant SIG

 How You Can Join

 Membership in the NP/PA-SIG is open to any ASBMT member.
 It is expected that those most likely to join will be physician assistants and nurse practitioners who are credentialed and privileged to provide clinical care and who are ASBMT affiliate members.
-If you would like to join the SIG, email firstname.lastname@example.org.
+If you would like to join the SIG, you must first be a member of the ASBMT.
+If you are not, begin by completing this ASBMT membership application.
+If you are already a member of ASBMT, send an email to email@example.com to join this SIG.

 Read the NP/PA-SIG charter for more information on the SIG's purpose, membership and committees, including committee composition, selection and responsibilities.